 That relationships are a better predictor of health and wellness may sound surprising, but its strong correlation to your ability to thrive, even through old age, shouldn’t be disregarded.

 Bonus Self-care tip 13: Laugh more

-Laughter has a wealth of unexpected wellness benefits and should be incorporated into your self-care routine.
+Laughter as part of a self-care routine has a wealth of unexpected wellness benefits and should be incorporated into your own daily self-care regimen.
 An ancient greek by the name of Democritus is best known for his contributions to atomic theory.

 But he was also called the “laughing philosopher” because of his emphasis on cheerfulness and not taking life too seriously.
 Not to feed stereotypes, but how many non-serious super-jolly scientists (or philosophers for that matter) do you know of?

 We point this out because the juxtaposition of Democritus’ work and outlook is worth exploring.
 He made significant contributions to two different fields (science and philosophy) while apparently keeping a lighthearted disposition and mocking human nature along the way.

 Much of Democritus’ works may be lost but his viewpoint on laughter should carry on.